 "Hey!" said the man.
 "I know you...you're O..Oditis St...trates' son, ain't you, boy?"

 "Y...yes, sir," said Enos, taking another step back.

 "Y'ain't seen Mary, have you?
 I can't find her anywhere..."

 "N..no, s...sir.
 I ain't seen her."
 Enos had had enough of the freakish man with vacant eyes.
 Grabbing his pole, he took off running as fast as he could, all the way back home.

 Otis was still sitting at the table when Enos slammed the door open and shut it behind him.
 His father was about to remind him not to bang the door, but when he turned around and saw the expression on the boy's face, he thought something more important than slamming doors must be going on.
 Enos's eyes were wide with fright, his skin pale and ashen.

 "Son?
 What's wrong?"

 Enos found himself in a tight spot.
-If he told his pa' about Mr. Mayfield wandering around drunk at the river, his dad would know where he'd been.
+If he told his father about Mr. Mayfield wandering around drunk at the river, his dad would know where he'd been.
 He took a deep breath and tried to convince himself he was home and safe and had nothing to worry about.
 "Huh?
-Oh...nothin', Pa'.
-I just got spooked comin' down the trail."
+Oh...nothing, Pa'.
+I just got spooked coming down the trail."